jpuli/pqvp/README.md

 **Requirement E: Used GitHub to document code commits**

-**Requirement F: Used Swagger to document the RESTful API, and provided a link to the Swagger API**
+**Requirement F: Used OpenAPI to document the RESTful API, and provided a link to the OpenAPI**

 **Requirement G: Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0**